 Part A: This covers hospital care and includes skilled nursing care and some home health care.

-Part B: This includes doctors’ services and outpatient care — any treatment that doesn’t require an overnight stay.
+Part B: Includes doctors’ services and outpatient care — any treatment that doesn’t require an overnight stay.

 Part C: This part is a little different.
-Medicare Advantage plans are Part C of Medicare.
-Insurance companies offer these plans as a way to receive your Part A and Part B services.
-These plans are optional, and some people choose Medicare Supplemental insurance as an alternative to these plans.
+Medicare Advantage (MA) plans are actually Part C of Medicare.
+Insurance companies offer these plans as a way to provide your Part A and Part B services.
+These plans are optional, and some people choose Medicare Supplemental insurance (often referred to as Medigap) or remain with just Original Medicare as an alternative to an MA plan.

 Part D: Part D is Medicare’s prescription coverage.
-You can receive Part D coverage through a Medicare Advantage plan.
-You can also buy a standalone Part D plan to go with A and B.
+You may receive Part D coverage through a Medicare Advantage plan.
+You can also buy a standalone Part D plan to go with A and B or your Medicare Supplement policy coverage.

-When people refer to Part F, they may be referring to a Medicare Supplement plan, also known as Medigap.
+When people refer to Part F, they likely are referring to a Medicare Supplement plan.
 We’ll go into more depth about Medicare Supplement Plan F below.

 Why should you consider a plan to supplement Medicare?
-If you just have Medicare Parts A and B without any other coverage, you may get hit with high out-of-pocket costs.
-Many Medicare beneficiaries buy a Medicare Advantage plan or a Medicare Supplement plan to help with those costs.
+If you just have Medicare Parts A and B without any other coverage, you may get hit with high out-of-pocket costs when you need care.
+As a result, the majority of Medicare beneficiaries opt for a Medicare Advantage plan or a Medicare Supplement plan to help with those costs.

 Some of Medicare’s out-of-pocket costs include: